MikeLrUC/STI-Projects/README.md

 # STI Projects

-Projects for the Information Tecnology Security subject
+Projects for the Information Technology Security subject

 - TP1: VPN and Certificates
 - TP2: IPTables and Snort